-(see [2]), however we do not to include such an extension in the present paper for the sake of clarity of the exposition.
+Note that it is possible to extend these results to approximately sparse vectors (see [3]), however we do not include such an extension in the present paper for the sake of clarity of the exposition.

-4.2.
-Sparse recovery using polynomial orthonormal expansions.
-As described in Section 2, we are interested in recovering a local quadratic model of the objective function $f: D \subset \mathbb{R}^n \to \mathbb{R}$ near a point x_0 .
+4.2 Sparse recovery using polynomial orthonormal expansions

+As described in Section 2, we are interested in recovering a local quadratic model of the objective function $f : D \subset \mathbb{R}^n \to \mathbb{R}$ near a point x_0 .
 Therefore we consider the space of quadratic functions defined in $B_p(x_0; \Delta)$.
 To apply the results in Theorems 4.1 and 4.2 we need to build an appropriate orthonormal basis for the space of quadratic functions in $B_p(x_0; \Delta)$.
 In addition we require that the models we recover are expected to be sparse in such a basis.
-In this paper we consider models that reconstruct sparse Hessians of f, and thus it is natural to include into the basis polynomials of the forms $c{ij}(u_i - x_0)(u_j - x_0)$, with some constant c{ij} (we will henceforth set $x_0 = 0$ without lost of generality).
+In this paper we consider models that reconstruct sparse Hessians of f, and thus it is natural to include into the basis polynomials of the forms $c{ij}(x_i - x_0)(x_j - x_0)$, with some constant c{ij} (we will henceforth set $x_0 = 0$ in this section without lost of generality).
 It is then required that these elements of the basis do not appear as parts of other basis polynomials.
-The orthonormal basis should satisfy the K-boundedness condition for some constant K independent of the dimension n.
+The orthonormal basis should satisfy the K-boundedness condition for some constant K independent1 of the dimension n.